← Back to Blog

 Lunenburg and Surrounding Communities: Compliance, Heritage Considerations and Guest Demand

 Navigating Lunenburg's rental market requires understanding three key aspects: compliance with regulations, heritage preservation, and guest expectations.
 Lunenburg, a UNESCO World Heritage Site, attracts tourists seeking its maritime history and scenic charm, driving demand for short-term rentals.
 However, strict provincial laws, municipal bylaws, and heritage rules govern properties, especially in the Old Town area.
-Owners must balance these requirements with guest demand patterns influenced by local events and currency exchange rates.
-Success lies in meeting legal obligations, respecting heritage standards, and catering to visitor preferences.

 In Nova Scotia, short-term rentals fall under the Short-Term Rentals Registration Act (STRRA).
 This legislation requires all properties rented out for 28 days or less to be registered annually with the provincial Short-Term Rentals Registry.
+Beyond provincial registration, it is crucial to review and adhere to local municipal bylaws, as additional rules or requirements may apply.

 Heritage Property Rules and Restrictions